silencer00001/bitcoin-core-0.10.0-addrindex/README.md

 **Q: Is it stable?**

-A: No clue, I just finished building them.
-Counterparty server (`counterpartyd`) cannot use this version yet, so I have not tried it as of now (Dec 25, 2014) and probably won't until 2-3 weeks later.
+A: Counterparty daemon (`counterpartyd`) does not officially support this version yet, but it can work with it.

 **Q: Any gotchas?**